Iowa winner claims huge Powerball jackpot

 - Did you vote?
 Now anyone can know

-The 51-year-old worked for a health insurance organization, but says she retired last week.
+West bought the ticket in Redfield, a community of 800 people about 30 miles (50 kilometers) west of Des Moines.
+“I played the lottery twice a week, when I had the money to do it,” she said.

-West overcame odds of 292.2 million to one to win.
+West and the buyer of a ticket at a Manhattan deli overcame odds of 292.2 million to one to win the Powerball.

+The drawing came only four day after someone won a $1.54 billion Mega Millions jackpot, the second-largest lottery prize ever.
+That ticket was sold in South Carolina and hasn’t been claimed.